To work with this professional, please contact ILS on 01722 742 442.

 2015 - 2019 Specialist Paediatric Community Physiotherapist-London North West University Healthcare Trust

 Working with children and young people (0-18 years) with a variety of conditions and disabilities including Cerebral Palsy, developmental delay, acquired brain injury, Down Syndrome and Orthopaedic injuries (trauma).

 I have a special interest in working with clients involved in transitioning from Paediatric to Adult services and enjoys goal setting with young adults and their families in order to continue to enhance their independence and quality of life.

 2013-2014 Paediatric Community Physiotherapist-Bromley Healthcare

 Delivering Physiotherapy to clients in both the community setting and within a special school for children aged 5-19 with various disabilities.
-Within this role, Imelda was able to utilise other Physiotherapy treatment tools including Hydrotherapy, a mechanical horse and Ijoy and group exercise sessions.
-She was able to develop her communication skills further through the use of Makaton and this role assisted in developing Imelda’s knowledge of Augmentative and Alternative communication devices.
+Within this role, I was able to utilise other Physiotherapy treatment tools including Hydrotherapy, a mechanical horse and Ijoy and group exercise sessions.
+I was able to develop my communication skills further through the use of Makaton and this role assisted in developing my knowledge of Augmentative and Alternative communication devices.

 2011-2013 Paediatric Physiotherapy Assistant, Neuro Orthopaedics-Evelina London Children’s Hospital